ReproNim/module-dataprocessing/_episodes/02-concepts.md

 > > During the lifetime of a project, the data and software may change.
 Setting
 > > up testing environments allow ensuring that changes in results can be
 > > attributed to changes in data and software.
 Results that remain the same across
-> > different software and data sets are more generalizable than results that
+> > different software and similar data sets are more generalizable than results
-> > are specific to a particular dataset and a particular software environment.
+> > that are specific to a particular dataset and a particular software
+> > environment.
 > {: .solution}
 {: .challenge}